beisci/shine-open/PD.md

 ___

-### Who should apply? 🔍
+### Who can apply? 🔍
 You can apply for the position if you are:
 - Aged 18 years or older.
-- Have lived experience of being a new parent or being a health care staff providing support for new parents.
+- Have lived experience of being a new parent or being a health care staff providing care or support for new parents.
 - Are able to attend online meetings.

 Previous experience in contributing knowledge and expertise of consumer, carer and community perspectives (e.g. in advisory groups, improvement projects and community engagement) is desirable but not required.